openlookeng/hetu-core/hetu-docs/en/preagg/overview.md

 ```

 ### Solution 1)
-To overcome this issue, multiple insert statements can be used into process rows and insert into cube and the number of rows can be limited by using where clause;
+To overcome this issue, multiple insert statements can be used to process rows and insert into Cube and the number of rows can be limited by using where clause;

 ```sql
 INSERT INTO CUBE store_sales_cube WHERE ss_sold_date_sk BETWEEN 2451911 AND 2452010;